50,000+ homeowners

 Absolutely!
 Professional lighting design uses layers: Ambient (recessed) for general light, Task (under-cabinet/pendants) for work areas, and Accent (track/adjustable) for artwork or features.
 This 'layered lighting' approach is the 2026 standard for US homes and provides the best functionality and ambiance.

-⚠️ Important Disclaimer: This recessed lighting calculator provides estimates based on 2026 IESNA standards and US building codes.
-Always consult a licensed electrician for installation advice and ensure compliance with local building codes.
-The developers are not liable for any decisions made based on the information provided by this calculator.
+Educational Tool: This recessed lighting calculator 2026 provides estimates based on IESNA standards and US building codes for informational purposes only.
+Always consult a licensed electrician for installation advice and ensure compliance with local building codes (NEC 410.104 for IC-rated fixtures, Title 24 for California).